Today I’m delighted to feature a guest post that answers the common question: “Is French hard to learn?”

 It will be worth it!

-If learning French is on your to do list, but you're fed up of traditional textbook and grammar-based learning methods, then you're going to love the new course I'm developing.
+If learning French is on your to do list, but you're fed up of traditional textbook and grammar-based learning methods, then you're going to love my latest French course.

-It's called French Uncovered and it'll enable you to go from beginner to intermediate level in French fast, without pouring over endless pages of grammar books and verb charts.
+It's called French Uncovered and it helps you to go from beginner to intermediate level in French fast, without pouring over endless pages of grammar books and verb charts.

 Instead, you'll learn French through the power of story, in a natural way, so that you intuitively know how to use the key grammar and vocab when you speak, a bit like a native speaker.

-If that sounds like something you'd love to achieve for yourself in French, then sign up here to find be the first to know when French Uncovered is released.
+If that sounds like something you'd love to achieve for yourself in French, then click here to find out more.

 Jan van der Aa is polyglot from the Netherlands and founder of Language Boost, a site dedicated to helping learners take the fast path to fluency in their chosen language.